 YWCP COVID-19 Health Safety Plan

-Before attending all rehearsals, you will need to answer a short Symptom-Screening Questionnaire.
-Anyone with cold symptoms (frequent coughing, runny nose, fever) should not come to rehearsal.
-If your daughter has allergies and not other COVID symptoms, she can attend rehearsal.
-Allergies should be reported on her medical information form.
-Please tell the rehearsal coordinator if you are sending your daughter with any non-contagious symptoms that could be misinterpreted as COVID-19.
+Anyone experiencing any symptoms of illness (frequent coughing, runny nose, sneezing, fever) should not come to rehearsal.
+If your child has allergies and not other COVID symptoms, she may attend rehearsal.
+Please tell the rehearsal coordinator if you are sending your child with any non-contagious symptoms that could be misinterpreted as COVID-19.

 At the present time, YWCP does not have an online option for rehearsals.

 We understand that choristers may need to take more absences due to illness or quarantining this year.
 YWCP will be flexible with total absence hour requirements if a chorister must stay home or be quarantined because of COVID-19.

 Important: If any YWCP chorister has been diagnosed with COVID-19, please report it to YWCP.

 Please note YWCP’s policy for choristers returning to rehearsals:

 - Choristers may return to rehearsals after a positive COVID test once they have a negative antigen test.